zifeo/Croque/README.md

 ## Concept

-Every EPFL member can register for next weekday lunch (in french, english or both).
+Every EPFL member can register for next Tuesday or Thursday lunch (in french, english or both).
 At **12.00PM**, joiners will be randomly assigned to groups of 3-4 people and **receive an email** containing one campus location and first names.
-They should meet there at **12.15PM** and decide where to go for lunch.
+They should meet there at **12.10PM** and decide where to go for lunch.
 The rest is up to them 🎉 !
 (In case of a lack of people, meetings will be postponed by email.)

-There is a single rule: please show up on time or cancel yourself before the assignment, otherwise you will be banned.

 ## Getting started